Youssefnjah/Cybersecurity-Automated-ELK-Stack-Deployment/README.md

 - ELKVM : 10.1.0.4 , Metricbeat and Filebeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects user logs and locations then forwards them to log stash or elastic search metricbeat collect statastics such as quantattive data like the servers running on the system then metricbeat forards to logstash or elastic search
+- Filebeat collects user logs and locations then forwards them to log stash or elastic search metricbeat collect statastics such as quantattive data like the servers running on the system then metricbeat forards to logstash or elastic search.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: